MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/rxfastlinear.md

 SDCA converges.

 Note that `rxFastLinear` is a stochastic and streaming optimization algorithm.
-The results depends on the order of the training data.
+The result depends on the order of the training data.
 For reproducible results, it is recommended that one sets `shuffle` to `FALSE` and `trainThreads` to `1`.